-Don’t expect too much luxury here, it’s a surfer party town aimed at young backpackers.
+For exciting vibes and to meet other travellers, you’re going to want to be staying along Playa Máncora.
+Don’t expect too much luxury in this area though; it’s a surfer party town aimed at young backpackers.
 That being said, if you’re firmly against the idea of comfort, and want to ensure you have no choice but to party every night because your bed is too short, there’s no aircon, and every single dorm faces the bar which pumps out beer and music until 5am, get yourself down to Loki Hostel for the time of your life.

-We had planned to ask to stay and work at Loki Hostel for a fortnight or so because its reputation is strong amongst travellers in Peru, but actually ended up leaving after our second night as guests because we couldn’t stand the dirty, sticky, sleep-deprived feeling of being there anymore.
-We were still able to come back to party in the evenings (bring your passport for the doorman to check); we didn’t have to suffer when it came to sleeping.
+We had planned to ask to stay and work at Loki Hostel for a fortnight or so because its reputation is strong amongst travellers in Peru, but actually ended up leaving after our second night as guests because although it was great fun in the day, we couldn’t stand the dirty, sticky, sleep-deprived feeling of being there anymore.
+We were still able to come back to party in the evenings (bring your passport for the doorman to check), so we didn’t have to suffer when it came to sleeping.

-The rival party hostel is The Point, which we popped into for a beer but weren’t particularly impressed by.
+The rival party hostel is The Point, which we popped into for a beer or four.
+The vibe there is a lot more laidback than Loki.
 Again, you don’t have to be a guest to party there.

 On another recommendation, we found ourselves for the last 3 nights staying in Psygon Surf Camp.
 This was way more up our street; it still had a pool, was still right next to the beach, still had a bar, but everything was just way more chilled and enjoyable.
 The dorms were doable, but we switched to a double room for the last night which was the cherry on top.